On the local in time well-posedness of an elliptic-parabolic ferroelectric phase-field model: Introduction

-In contrary to the diverse results for ferroelectrics given in the engineering field, a rigorous mathematical qualitative or quantitative analysis for the ferroelectric phase-field model can barely be found in literature.
-The first remarkable result concerning the well-posedness of the ferroelectric phase-field model is given by Mielke and Timofte \cite{MielkeTimofte2006}.
+In contrary to the diverse results for ferroelectrics given in the engineering field, a rigorous mathematical qualitative or quantitative analysis for the ferroelectric phase-field model can barely be found in the literature.
+The first remarkable result concerning the well-posedness of the ferroelectric phase-field model was given by Mielke and Timofte \cite{MielkeTimofte2006}.
 Therein, the ferroelectric problem is considered on a bounded domain $\Omaga\subset\R^d$ for a time slot $[0,T]$ and formulated in terms of an abstract Helmholtz free energy $\mathcal{H}$ and a non-negative convex dissipation functional $\Psi$.
 The key assumption made in \cite{MielkeTimofte2006} is the \textbf{rate-independence} of the dissipation functional $\Psi$, i.e.

-Relying on the De Giorgi's minimizing movement method for rate-independent systems (see for instance \cite{MielkeRoubicek2015}), one is able to show the existence of a so called energetic solution for the rate-independent ferroelectric system.
+where ${\boldsymbol{\mathrm{X}}}_3$ is some suitable underlying function space for $\PP$.
+Relying on certain generalized De Giorgi energy-dissipation principles for rate-independent systems (see for instance \cite{MielkeRoubicek2015}), Mielke and Timofte were able to show the existence of a so called energetic solution for rate-independent ferroelectric system.
 Similar models are considered in \cite{KutterSaendig2011} and \cite{Pechstein2020}, where the conditions on $\mathcal{H}$ are different to the ones in \cite{MielkeTimofte2006} (more precisely, there is no gradient energy term $\frac{1}{2}\|\PP\|^2_{L^2(\Omaga)}$ contained in $\mathcal{H}$, and the evolutionary law for $\PP$ reduces to an ODE) but the dissipation functionals $\Psi$ remain rate-independent.
 Recently, different solution schemes such as BV-solutions and vanishing viscosity solutions etc. have been successively applied for rate-independent ferroelectric phase-field models.
 We refer to \cite{Knees2019,LuoThesis2019} for further details.